On 13 May 2014, the government announced a $15 million package to assist small exporters, comprising:

 Small grain growers get help negotiating grain prices with a grant to develop a food safety database, the online database which records any contamination that has occurred.

 A one-stop-shop online trading standards data base will be developed by Grain Trade Australia, making it easier for small exporters to do business.
-Allowing Small grain exporters to get faster access to accurate trading standards information.
+By allowing Small grain exporters to get faster access to accurate trading standards information.

-A weed seed data base that will help grain growers’ gain the best prices for quality grain will be drawn up.
-The data base which records any contaminations and provide data for growers.
+A contaminants data-set that will help grain growers’ manage export grain quality.
+The data-set will record contaminations and provide data for growers.

-Southern Cross Agriculture Exports - New standards for biological grain producers have the potential to grow our exports of this niche market.
-Southern Cross Agriculture Exports will develop a biological farming standard and an audit framework that growers can use in market access negotiations.
+Southern Cross Agriculture Exports - Will develop a biological farming standard and audit framework that growers can use to differentiate their product in competitive export markets.

-Grain Industry Association of Western Australia - Sweet Lupin growers’ get backing to open up Middle Eastern markets for their legume.
-The Grain Industry Association will develop a market export strategy to help growers enter this new market.
+Grain Industry Association of Western Australia - Sweet Lupin growers’ have received support to open up new Middle Eastern markets for their legume, including development of a market export strategy.

-Primal Foods - An online trading portal to match organic and alternative grains producers with exporters will be developed.
+Primal Foods – Will create an online trading portal to match organic and alternative grains producers with exporters.
 This will allow farmers and growers to access better prices for their grain.

-Vanderlinde Consulting - Kangaroo meat exports to the European Union will be one step closer through a project funded to develop an EU submission on lactic acid decontamination in kangaroo meat.
+Vanderlinde Consulting - Kangaroo meat exports to the European Union will be one step closer through a project funded to develop a EU submission on lactic acid decontamination in kangaroo meat.

 Zapple Software - A new mobile web app will make kangaroo products easier to trace, boosting their export potential.
 Zapple Software will create the app that makes it quicker and easier to trace where the products have come from.